Roelzz/A2A-Fabric-MCS-lab/README.md

 13. Scroll down and select **Microsoft Fabric**.

-14. Verify your connection shows your username, then click **Next**.
+14. If it say's *Connection : Not connected* then click the drop down next to *Not connected* and select **Create new connection**.
+Click **Create** and sign in using the same account used for this lab.
+Verify it's showing as the email for your account, then click **Next**.

 15. Select your Fabric Data Agent:
     - Look for the agent name you created in Use Case #1